 Money is not needed, so we recommend campers not bring any to avoid any risk of losing it.
-Please do not send cell phones, radios, CD or tape players, pocketknives or matches with your child.
+Please do not send cell phones, music players, video games, pocketknives or matches with your child.
 We strongly discourage campers from bringing candy or snacks as we provide those and want to avoid campers getting too much sugar or attracting bugs to the cabins.

 Please write any such requests on the camper application.
 We will do our best to accommodate all requests, but cannot guarantee that every camper will be with every friend requested.
 Age is an important factor in cabin assignment as the counselors need to gear the devotions discussions to the age and maturity of the campers.
 Please note that even if two campers are in different cabins, they can probably still be together almost all of each day.

 Yes.
 We will do our best to honor all such requests, but cannot promise that every camper will get his or her first choice.
 All of our counselors are well qualified and have a heart for the Lord and for children.
 Often kids think their counselor from the previous year was "the best counselor ever", only to have a new "best counselor ever" the following year.